Venezuela: Government and politics

 The Venezuelan president is elected by a vote, with direct and universal suffrage, and is both head of state and head of government.
-The term of office is six years, and (as of 15 February 2009) a president may be re-elected an unlimited number of times.
+The term of office is six years.
+As of February 2009, a president may be re-elected an unlimited number of times.
 The president appoints the vice president and decides the size and composition of the cabinet and makes appointments to it with the involvement of the legislature.
 The president can ask the legislature to reconsider portions of laws he finds objectionable, but a simple parliamentary majority can override these objections.

-The president may ask the National Assembly to pass an enabling act granting the ability to rule by decree in specified policy areas; this requires a two-thirds majority in the Assembly.
+The president may ask the National Assembly to pass an enabling act granting the ability to rule by decree in specified policy areas.
+This requires a two-thirds majority in the Assembly.
 Since 1959, six Venezuelan presidents have been granted such powers.

 The unicameral Venezuelan parliament is the Asamblea Nacional ("National Assembly").
-The number of members is variable – each state and the Capital district elect three representatives plus the result of dividing the state population by 1.1% of the total population of the country.
-Three seats are reserved for representatives of Venezuela's indigenous peoples.
+The number of members is variable – each state and the Capital district elect three representatives, plus the result of dividing the state population by 1.1% of the population of the country.
+Three seats are reserved for representatives of Venezuela's Indigenous peoples.
 For the 2011–2016 period the number of seats is 165.
 All deputies serve five-year terms.

-The voting age in Venezuela is 18 and older.
+The voting age in Venezuela is 18.
 Voting is not compulsory.

 The legal system of Venezuela belongs to the Continental Law tradition.
-The highest judicial body is the Supreme Tribunal of Justice or Tribunal Supremo de Justicia, whose magistrates are elected by parliament for a single two-year term.
-The National Electoral Council (Consejo Nacional Electoral, or CNE) is in charge of electoral processes; it is formed by five main directors elected by the National Assembly.
+The highest judicial body is the Supreme Tribunal of Justice or Tribunal Supremo de Justicia, whose magistrates are elected by parliament for a single twelve-year term.
+The National Electoral Council (Consejo Nacional Electoral, or CNE) is in charge of electoral processes.
+It is formed by five main directors elected by the National Assembly.
 Supreme Court president Luisa Estela Morales said in December 2009 that Venezuela had moved away from "a rigid division of powers" toward a system characterized by "intense coordination" between the branches of government.
-Morales clarified that each power must be independent adding that "one thing is separation of powers and another one is division".
+Morales clarified that each power must be independent.

+In 2006, the Economist Intelligence Unit rated Venezuela an hybrid regime and the third least democratic regime in Latin America on the Democracy Index.
+The Democracy Index downgraded Venezuela to an authoritarian regime in 2017, citing continued increasingly dictatorial behaviors by the Maduro government.
+The Regimes of the World index rated Venezuela as an electoral autocracy in 2024.